Review of overseas driver licence requirements (closed)

 |Recognition of overseas driver's licences: Consultation paper||Kb|

 Have your say on the PDA (closed)

 The Practical Driving Assessment (PDA) process is an integral part of obtaining a licence to drive in Western Australia.
 It demonstrates a driver's ability to safely drive and control a motor vehicle.

-The Department of Transport is working on a Practical Driving Assessment Improvement project and would like to hear from you regarding your Practical Driving Assessment availability and your experience using log books.
+The Department of Transport is working on a Practical Driving Assessment Improvement project and ran a customer survey regarding Practical Driving Assessment availability and user experience of log books.

 Major reform: Written-off Vehicle Register (WOVR) framework (closed)

 The Department of Transport (DoT) is embarking on a major reform program to improve the Written-off Vehicle Register (WOVR) framework.